shackofnoreturn/stashapp-plugin-advanced-scene-ratings/README.md

 ## How to use
 Go to Settings.
-In the Tasks tab scroll down to section "Plugin Tasks" You'll find this plugin under the header "Advanced Rating System".
+In the Tasks tab scroll down to section "Plugin Tasks".
+You'll find this plugin under the header "Advanced Rating System".

   Here you'll find a couple of buttons to trigger some functionalities.

 ### Process all scenes
 Parses all scenes and looks for rating tags.
-When a scene has a rating score for each and every category, a scene is considered to be properly rated.
+When a scene has a rating score for each and every category (or a minimum you're able to set), a scene is considered to be properly rated.
 Then all tags are tallied up and averaged out.

-This will be the final rating score for this asset, so it is applied.
+This will be the final rating score for this asset and is applied.

 Otherwise when not enough or no rating tags are present, the plugin moves on to the next one.

   Note: this also happens individually when an item is edited in the Stash interface.
-  Which is less taxing than doing the entire lot of scenes.
+  Which is less taxing than doing the entire lot of scenes. (see "Hooks" below)

 ### Process all unrated scenes
 A more lightweight version of the same process being used above.